ktsql/kt-sql/doc/design-sqlexec.md

 3. LeftJoin: The algebraic rules for an outer join are so different from a Join that this needs to be a separate operator (LEFT JOIN).
 4. Filter: Removing rows based on a conditional expression (WHERE, HAVING).
 5. Select(Project): Evaluating new values based on a value expression list (SELECT list).
-6. Aggregate: Grouping rows based on an aggregate expression list (GROUP BY, UNION).
+6. Aggregate: Grouping rows based on an aggregate expression list (GROUP BY, UNION). <- 这里开始由enumerable处理
 7. Sort (ORDER BY).
 8. Limit (LIMIT).
 9. Merge: Merge two results into one (UNION ALL).